brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 Additionaly, on top of the previous stages, we can enable **ZeRO-Infinity**, an offload engine detailed in [ZeRO-Infinity](https://arxiv.org/abs/2104.07857) that offloads parameters to both CPU and NVMe memory for huge memory savings.

 Long story short, finding the optimal parallelism hyperparameters is a hard problem.
 This is a resources allocation problem across the 3D volume in the data, parameters and layers space.
-It aims at finding the best partitioning across the 3D volume, and allocating different partitions to different processors, in a way that best balances the compute time and/or memory across resources.
+It aims at finding the best partitioning across that 3D space, and allocating different partitions to different processors, in a way that best balances the compute time and/or memory across resources.
 In practice, balanced compute across resources allows for a low overall runtime, and balanced memory allows for an increase of the maximum model size.

 ### Main code, spelled out